TERMINAL

 TEXT .txt (validate a single string value)

-By default, each file is checked against the root of the loaded CUE files.
+By default, each file is checked against the root of the loaded CUE.

 Examples: